pstelzig/MoPyRegtest/README.md

 ```

 ## Future Work
-* Support other simulators like e.g. Dymola, MapleSim, SystemModeler or others
+* Allow for parallel execution of regression tests
+* Improve readability of in particular failed test results
+* Provide logs that help users in the analysis of failed tests
 * Make definition of the tests even simpler, e.g. using a more human-readable BDD approach
-* Allow for parallel execution of regression tests

 ## Open source software used
 MoPyRegtest is implemented in Python3 and uses the Python core modules (including `pathlib` and `unittest`) along with